MyOutDeskLLC/SalesforceDuplicateFileScanner/README.md

 We recommend using a report on the included object and it will automatically have "open file" so you can preview results.

 ![Report Results](https://user-images.githubusercontent.com/5719851/70189069-1f60ab80-16a7-11ea-9501-bc5f87f5d622.png)

+## File Marker
+Included in this is a batch operation specifically aimed to mark files for deletion.
+The code will look for the first known instance of a hash and mark it for saving while marking all other files with the same hash for deletion.

+## File Marker Rollback
+Due to various conditions such as file sizes, amount of records, etc we created a Rollback class to roll back the marking process if it is interrupted.
+We cannot automatically queue this, so please reference the processing apex jobs to know if it encountered a governor limit.

+## File Destroyer
+This final component will delete files marked by the file marker and set the Deleted__c checkbox to true. **Do not run this until you have made a backup.**

 ## Cleaning Up
 We found removing any copy of the hash after the first known version (file created date) worked best.
 Keep one, remove the others.